-Tools and workshop items have never been better, and most of this improvement comes from an approach that the Japanese call “kaizen”.
+Tools and workshop gear have never been better, and most of this improvement comes from an approach that the Japanese call “kaizen”.
 This word means continuous incremental improvement, and that’s what you find everywhere in the tool business these days – a whole lot of little advancements that add up to big gains.
 Sure, there are quantum-leap improvements in battery technology, carbide cutting edges and tool diversity, but a huge amount of real-world improvement comes from a slew of little things.
 Here’s your kaizen tour of some of my favourites.

 Cordless Tool Headlights

-Not all tools have headlights, so it’s worth looking for.
+Not all tools have headlights, so they’re worth looking for.
 Ever since super-efficient light emitting diodes (LEDs) hit the scene in a big way, the tiny, long-lasting bulbs have been popping up everywhere.
 And one of the best uses for LED technology is on the business end of cordless saws, drills and impact drivers.
 The best LED headlights run off the main tool battery, switching on automatically every time the trigger is pulled, staying on for ten or fifteen seconds afterwards.
 Tool LEDs are rated to last for hundreds of thousands of hours of continuous use, so you never have to worry about them burning out.

 Impact Driver Drill Chuck